 We just got back from our summer trip to Japan, which included nearly two weeks in Kyoto.
 As we’ve already visited every major temple and shrine in the area, this visit was more about checking in on familiar favorites, eating at new places (for the sake of research!), and seeing seasonal events.

-In this update, we’ll share things that have changed in recent months, Kyoto photos, and commentary on what to expect if you’re visiting in 2019 or 2020.
+In this update, we’ll share things that have changed in recent months, Kyoto photos, and commentary on what to expect if you’re visiting in 2020.
 Even though Kyoto is the epicenter of traditional Japan, there are plenty of new additions to the city, and plenty more is under transformation.

 For starters, the trip has left me rejuvenated, even more enthusiastic about Kyoto, and ready to pump up a bunch of new posts.
 Which is pretty much exactly what happens every single time we leave Japan.
 I get really hyped about the experience, want to convince everyone else to visit, and plan on writing a 10-part trip report.

 Inevitably, the bright-eyed excitement gives way to the reality of real world time constraints.
 After a single installment of the trip report, I abandon that and refocus on more mundane planning posts.
 Each time, I say that this time, it’ll be different.
 Well, this time, it will be different.